Keszi94/gamer_corner/README.md

 * [CSS Gradient](https://cssgradient.io/)
 * [How to Make a Button Link to Another Page in HTML?](https://www.scaler.com/topics/how-to-make-a-button-link-to-another-page-in-html/)
-* [CSS Tutorial](https://www.w3schools.com/css/default.asp) Used this website to help me write some codes correctly.
+* [CSS Tutorial](https://www.w3schools.com/css/default.asp) Used this website to help me check if I was using the correct values for some properties in my code.

 ### Content